-If you, like Brad, think PBS Fort Wayne has contributed to your intellectual development and enriched your perception of the world, please consider including us in your will.
+If you, like Brad, think PBS Fort Wayne has contributed to your intellectual development and enriched your perception of the world, please consider including this public TV station in your will.

 For more information, contact PBS Fort Wayne Development Manager Alena McKenzie at 260-471-5363.